 Professor Ferrari has published more than 280 law review articles in various languages and 17 books in the areas of international commercial law, conflict of laws, comparative law and international commercial arbitration.
 He is a member of the editorial board of various peer reviewed European law journals (Internationales Handelsrecht, European Review of Private Law, Contratto e impresa/Europa, Revue de droit des affaires internationales) and also acts as arbitrator both in international commercial arbitrations and investment arbitrations.

 Pedro J. Martínez-Fraga, Bryan Cave LLP

-Pedro J. Martínez-Fraga is a partner in Bryan Cave LLP’s International Arbitration and Litigation Practice Group.
-Based in Miami, he is the firm's co-leader of the Arbitration and Litigation Practice Group globally.
+Pedro J. Martínez-Fraga is Bryan Cave LLP’s co-leader of the Arbitration and Litigation Practice Group globally.
 Mr. Martinez-Fraga is the co-founder of Bryan Cave’s Miami office.
 He has represented eight countries as lead counsel, and served as an arbitrator in major ICC and ICSID (World Bank) proceedings.
 Mr. Martínez-Fraga serves on the Advisory Council to the Restatement (Third) of International Commercial Arbitration for the American Law Institute.

 He has written more than fifty articles published in fifteen countries and translated into five languages, and five books on public and private international law.
 Two of his books have been translated into Mandarin by the Chinese Academy of Social Sciences of the People's Republic of China.